alevalv/oz-vscode/README.md

 Source code can be found at [GitHub](https://github.com/alevalv/oz-vscode)

-You can add the following code to the project's tasks.json to run Oz code from VSCode, remember to uncomment the lines acording to your current operating system:
+You can add the following code to the project's tasks.json to run Oz code from VSCode, remember to uncomment the lines according to your current operating system:

 ```json
 {